-- Offer Non-Monetary Benefits: Providing flexible work arrangements, additional time off and career advancement opportunities is a great way to retain the top talent.
+- Offer non-monetary benefits: Providing flexible work arrangements, additional time off, and career advancement opportunities is a great way to retain top talent.

-- Invest in Learning and Development: You can build the trust in your workplace by offering professional development opportunities, such as paying for workshops, seminars, conferences, certification courses, and training.
+- Invest in learning and development: You can build trust in your workplace by offering professional development opportunities, such as paying for workshops, seminars, conferences, certification courses, and training.

 A recession can be a challenging time for both employees and employers, but it’s possible to navigate the problems and retain valuable team members.